MicrosoftDocs/biztalk-docs/his/core/allocate2.md

  Host Integration Server supports a feature called password substitution.
 This is a security feature supported by the latest version of the OS/400 operating system (V3R1) which encrypts any password that flows between two nodes on an Attach message.
 A password flows on an Attach whenever someone invokes an APPC transaction program specifying a user identifier and password.
 For example, this happens whenever anyone logs on to an AS/400.

  Support for password substitution is indicated by setting bit 5 in byte 23 of the BIND request to 1 (which indicates that password substitution is supported).
 If the remote system sets this bit in the BIND response, the SNA server automatically encrypts the LU 6.2 conversation security password included in the FMH-5 Attach message.
-APPC applications using [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] automatically take advantage of this feature by setting the security field of the VCB to AP_PGM or AP_STRONG in the **ALLOCATE** request.
+APPC applications using Host Integration Server automatically take advantage of this feature by setting the security field of the VCB to AP_PGM or AP_STRONG in the **ALLOCATE** request.

  If an APPC application wants to force an encrypted password to flow, the application can specify AP_STRONG for the security field in the VCB in the **ALLOCATE** request.
 This option is implemented as defined in OS/400 V3R1, and is documented in the OS/400 CPI-C programmer reference as CM_SECURITY_PROGRAM_STRONG, where the LU 6.2 **pwd** (password) field is encrypted before it flows over the physical network.

  The password substitution features is currently only supported by OS/400 V3R1 or later.
 If the remote system does not support this feature, the SNA server will UNBIND the session with the sense code of 10060006.
 The two nodes negotiate whether or not they support this feature in the BIND exchange.
 Host Integration Server sets a bit in the BIND, and also adds some random data on the BIND for encryption.
 If the remote node supports password substitution, it sets the same bit in the BIND response, and adds some (different) random data for decryption.

- [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] supports automatic logon for APPC applications.
-This feature requires specific configuration by the network administrator: The APPC application must be invoked on the LAN side from a client of [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)].
-The client must be logged into a Windows domain, but the client can be running on any operating system supported by the [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] APPC APIs.
+ Host Integration Server supports automatic logon for APPC applications.
+This feature requires specific configuration by the network administrator: The APPC application must be invoked on the LAN side from a client of Host Integration Server.
+The client must be logged into a Windows domain, but the client can be running on any operating system supported by the Host Integration Server APPC APIs.

  The client application is coded to use "program" level security, with a special hard-coded APPC user name MS$SAME and password MS$SAME.
 When this session allocation flows from client to SNA server, the server looks up the host account and password corresponding to the Windows account under which the client is logged in, and substitutes the host account information into the APPC attach message it sends to the host.

 > [!NOTE]
 >  It is illegal for the remote node to set the bit specifying password substitution and not add the random data.

- According to IBM, there are implementations of LU 6.2 password substitution that do not support password substitution but do echo the password substitution bit back to [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)], without specifying any random data.
+ According to IBM, there are implementations of LU 6.2 password substitution that do not support password substitution but do echo the password substitution bit back to Host Integration Server, without specifying any random data.
 When they do this, the SNA server will UNBIND the session with the sense code 10060006.This sense code is interpreted as:

 -   1006 = Required field or parameter missing.